Key Takeaway

 Benefits of Using Both Medications

 For patients with insulin resistance, adding metformin to Wegovy can provide metabolic benefits beyond weight loss alone.
 Metformin improves fasting glucose levels, reduces HbA1c, and may help prevent the progression from prediabetes to type 2 diabetes.
-Wegovy's substantial weight loss effects further improve insulin sensitivity, creating a synergistic benefit for metabolic health.
+Wegovy's substantial weight loss effects further improve insulin sensitivity, creating a combined benefit for metabolic health.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Some research suggests that metformin may support weight maintenance and reduce weight regain.
-For patients concerned about regaining weight if they eventually discontinue Wegovy, continuing metformin may offer a modest protective effect, though this has not been conclusively proven in large-scale trials.
+For patients concerned about regaining weight if they eventually discontinue Wegovy, continuing metformin may offer a modest protective effect, though this hasn't been conclusively proven in large-scale trials.

 Managing Gastrointestinal Side Effects